Heidi Game: The game

 Turner made a 26-yard field goal to break the tie and give the Jets a three-point lead with a little over a minute remaining in the game.
 Turner kicked the ball off to the Raiders' Smith, who took the kick out of the end zone and to Oakland's own 22-yard line.
 Lamonica completed to Smith for an apparent touchdown, but the play was called back for a penalty, causing New York cornerback Johnny Sample to say to Lamonica, "Nice try, Lamonica.
 Better luck next year."
 On first down, Smith caught a 20-yard reception from Lamonica, while a 15-yard penalty was assessed against the Jets when a player grabbed Smith's facemask, moving the ball to the Jets' 43-yard line.
-On the ensuing play, Lamonica threw another pass to Smith who outpaced Jets safety Mike D'Amato, who had replaced the ejected Hudson, for a 43-yard touchdown.
+On the ensuing play, Lamonica threw another pass to Smith who outpaced the ejected Hudson's replacement, Mike D'Amato, for a 43-yard touchdown.
 Kicker George Blanda made the extra point attempt which gave the Raiders a 36–32 lead.